elastic/profiler-package/README.md

-This repository contains the experimental integration package for continous profiling.
+This repository contains the experimental integration package for [Universal Profiling](https://www.elastic.co/observability/universal-profiling).

-It is based on `elastic/endpoint-package` and `elastic/apm-server/apmpackage`.
+It is based on [elastic/endpoint-package](https://github.com/elastic/endpoint-package) and [elastic/apm-server/apmpackage](https://github.com/elastic/apm-server/tree/main/apmpackage).

 ## Requirements

-You need to have `elastic-package` installed.
+You need to have [elastic-package](https://github.com/elastic/elastic-package) installed.
 You can do this by:

 ```
 go install github.com/elastic/elastic-package@latest
 ```